Wednesday September 8th, 2021, 0600-1750

 The rest of the day was some pretty easy cruising on top of those nice, straight ridgelines, with lots of viewpoints to the valleys below.
 There were a few ups and downs and lots of rocks in the trail, but there were also some park-like flat sections that were such a joy.
 The trail can be a bit Dr Jekyll and Mr Hyde but overall today felt like the trail was showing more of its nice face.

 I made good time, stopping late in the afternoon for water a bit down an old abandoned road where there was a piped spring.
 It was gushing beautiful cold water and the mossies weren’t too bad since the road allowed a nice breeze.
 I took a long break, which turned out to be a good and bad thing.
 I was aiming for the Mohican Outdoors Center, which is run by the AMC, same organization that runs the huts in the Whites.
 I didn’t pay attention to their hours and arrived to find they had just closed 10 minutes before at 5 pm.
-I missed getting a free deli sandwich (Stellar did score one) and also deciding if I would stay at the bunkhouse.
+I missed getting a free deli sandwich.
 I wanted to hide from the rain that was supposed to come overnight but didn’t really want to pay $31 for a bunk.
 The decision was made for me by arriving too late.
 My tent it would be.

 I filled up my water bottles and kept trucking.
 I climbed back up to the ridge and quickly found a nice protected spot near a viewpoint.
 The tentsite was on some grass that looked like it would drain well and surrounded by thick scrub.
 The skeeters immediately noticed my arrival but the viewpoint had a breeze to keep them away, the perfect spot to have my dinner.
 Or so I thought.
 There I found another unsavory neighbor sitting on the rock where I was about to plop down.
 A baby timber rattlesnake proclaimed “tent it is!”